on-device-ml/llamaratti/README.md

 These are some known issues:
 <pre>
-1. Some models may emit tofu or repeated garbled output.
-For Gemma specifically this occurred when there were duplicate copies of llama.cpp on the system.
-Ex: Homebrew and Github builds.
-The versions between these two sources can differ slightly.<br>
+1. Some models might emit "tofu" or garbled output.
+This can happen for various reasons, including having duplicate copies of llama.cpp on the system.
+Ex: Homebrew & Github builds, custom model parameters, beta versions of macOS & lack of system resources.
+Using the installed version of llama.cpp is recommended, since there are still many changes happening with llama.cpp multimodal.
+2. If you modify parameters in llamaratti and then receive an "ERROR: Unable to parse parameters" this is likely due to a parameter thats incompatible with the model or llama.
+Clear the parameters and try again.
-2. Some models may be too large to load & use on your device.
+3. Some models may be too large to load & use on your device.
 The load may hang, or you may receive an "ERROR: Unable to evaluate prompt.
 Result=...".
 In this case try lowering the context length value in the CTX LEN gauge (llamaratti).<br>
-3. After dragging an image into the response window, the image does not refresh when the window is resized (llamaratti).<br>
+4. After dragging an image into the response window, the image does not refresh when the window is resized (llamaratti).<br>
-4. Some HEIC images don't appear to convert properly when dragged into the response view.
+5. Some .heic images don't appear to convert properly when dragged into the response view.
 </pre>